-The college has a comprehensive programme of extra-curricular activities.
-These include team sports, sign language, first aid courses, creative writing, a gym, debate club, film club, languages opportunities, supporting lower school lessons and trips both locally, nationally and internationally including a World Challenge expedition.
+The college has a range of extra-curricular activities available.
+These include team sports, reading buddies, numeracy buddies, Bar Mock Trial, languages opportunities, charity and chaplaincy groups, supporting lower school lessons and trips both locally, nationally and internationally.

 How do I apply for holidays/leave of absence in Sixth Form?

 We expect all students to have a minimum of 95% attendance and to be on time to every lesson.
-We do not recommend students are absent for holidays during the school term unless in exceptional circumstances.
-If your son/daughter is to be absent from college all requests must be made in writing to their Head of Year.
+We do not recommend students are absent for holidays during the term time unless in exceptional circumstances.
+If your son/daughter is to be absent from college all requests must be made via the Leave of Absence form available on the website.

 What financial support is available to me?

 St. Bede’s Sixth Form a bursary scheme targeted towards those young people who face the greatest financial barriers to participation; such as the costs of transport, meals, books and equipment.
 We will make every effort to support your son/daughter where possible during their time in our Sixth Form.